treelover28/leetcode-algorithms-problems/392_isSubsequence/readMe.md

 * For every character in s, I use a while loop to traverse t finding the first instance of that character in s.
 * The index of the found character if kept track by variable indexT.
 * The search for the next character in s would start at the last indexT + 1, instead of from the beginning.
 This is to make sure the matching character would be in order according to s.
-* If the character is not found, indexT > length of T. If the current character we are searching for is not even the last character of s, we know s is not a subsequence of t.
+* If the character is not found, indexT > length of T - 1.
+If the current character we are searching for is not even the last character of s, we know s is not a subsequence of t.
 * Thus, if the original for-loop manages to exit, it means s is a subsequence of t.

 My brute-force solution beats: